TeaKatz/CNN_Visualization/README.md

 # CNN_Visualization
-Corpus of tool for visualization CNN model types
+Corpus of tool for CNN visualization CNN